-This town of 12,000 on the Strait of Georgia, about a half hour north of Nanaimo, on Vancouver Island’s east shoreline, has a 1.6 km long (mile long) sandy beach.
+This town of 12,000 on the Strait of Georgia, about a half hour north of Nanaimo (40 km, via Island Highway #19), on Vancouver Island’s east coastline, has a 1.6 km long (mile long) sandy beach.
 The town is close to the Englishman and Little Qualicum rivers, with scenic waterfalls, and the area has many recreational lakes, trails and rivers.

 There is an 8 km (5 mile) stretch of almost-white sand from Rathtrevor Bay (with its provincial park) north past the mouth of the Englishman River and around Parksville Bay, giving this area the feel of a Canadian Riviera.
 This town has 750 hotel rooms and 300 campsites.